SAPC ASM 2017 - Warwick

 Dementia and research into practice; what a difference a decade makes!

-Conference registration and sessions will take place in the Ramphal Building on the University of Warwick campus.
-The campus is 3 miles from the centre of Coventry.
+Conference registration and sessions will take place in the Ramphal Building on the University of Warwick campus (download the map).
+The campus is 4 miles from the centre of Coventry.
 Free parking is available on campus for delegates, there is a link to obtain a parking permit in your registration confirmation.

 Travelling to the conference